 Cutting board refresher

 Cutting boards are bound to smell at times.
-After all, you cut onions, garlic and raw chicken on it.
-Using lemon is a great way for you to not only get rid of any lingering smells but it also helps to sanitize the cutting board as well.
+After all, you cut onions, garlic, and raw chicken on it.
+Using lemon is a great way for you to not only get rid of any lingering smells, but also helps to sanitize the cutting board as well.
 You will want to rub half of a lemon over the cutting board.
 You can also squirt bottled lemon juice all over the board.

 Coffee pot cleaner

 Is your coffee pot looking a little dingy?
-Add a couple teaspoons of lemon juice, about a cup of ice, teaspoon of salt and about a teaspoon of baking soda to your coffee pot.
-Swirl the mixture around your coffee pot and watch it scrub it self.
+Add a couple of teaspoons of lemon juice, about a cup of ice, a teaspoon of salt, and about a teaspoon of baking soda to your coffee pot.
+Swirl the mixture around your coffee pot and watch it scrub itself.
 Rinse with clean water and repeat as necessary.

 Many people don’t like using insecticides for a wide array of reasons.
 You can get rid of insects in your home with the use of lemons.
-Lemons work well with ants, fleas and roaches since they cannot tolerate the smell of lemon.
-For ant control, squirt some lemon juice along window sills and door thresholds as well into the areas that the ants are making entry.
+Lemons work well with ants, fleas, and roaches since they cannot tolerate the smell of lemon.
+For ant control, squirt some lemon juice along window sills and door thresholds as well as into the areas where the ants are making entry.
 Also, scatter lemon peels around outer entrances.
 For fleas and roaches, combine the juice and rinds of four lemons and ½ gallon of water.
-Then, just wash your kitchen floors and they will scurry away.
+Then, just wash your kitchen floors, and they will scurry away.

-Lemons are effective in getting rid of any caked on food inside your microwave.
+Lemons are effective in getting rid of any caked-on food inside your microwave.
 Simply combine 1 ½ cups of water with 3 tablespoons of lemon juice into a bowl.
-Set the bowl in the microwave and set on high for 10 minutes.
+Set the bowl in the microwave and set it on high for 10 minutes.
 This time lets the steam condense on the inner walls and ceiling of the microwave.
-Afterwards, just wipe the softened food up with a rag or paper towel.
+Afterward, just wipe the softened food up with a rag or paper towel.

 Garbage disposal refresher

-I don’t know about you but our garbage disposal gets a workout.
-Once I week I toss in a few peels from the lemons I have been using throughout the week.
+I don’t know about you, but our garbage disposal gets a workout.
+Once a week, I toss in a few peels from the lemons I have been using.
 Allow your garbage disposal to eat up the peels and leave your kitchen with a fresh lemon scent.